swyxio/ai-notes/Monthly Notes/August 2023.md

 	- This [repository](https://github.com/hegelai/prompttools) offers a set of free, open-source tools for testing and experimenting with prompts.
 The core idea is to enable developers to evaluate prompts using familiar interfaces like _code_ and _notebooks_.
 - Templates
 	- https://github.com/psychic-api/rag-stack Deploy a private ChatGPT alternative hosted within your VPC.
 Connect it to your organization's knowledge base and use it as a corporate oracle.
 Supports open-source LLMs like Llama 2, Falcon, and GPT4All.
+	- smol https://github.com/FanaHOVA/smol-podcaster podcaster ([tweet](https://twitter.com/FanaHOVA/status/1689352217499930624)) We use smol-podcaster to take care of most of [Latent Space](https://latent.space/) transcription work.
+What it will do for you:
 - Agents
 	- https://github.com/simonmesmith/agentflow Complex LLM Workflows from Simple JSON.
 	- https://github.com/plowsai/stableagents  _A collective list of Stable Agents_